esper-io/dev-docs/docs/home/console/device-provisioning/index.md

     * Devices with or without camera
     * Devices running old as well as new Android versions (inclusive of Android 4.4, 5.1 and so on)

-2. [AFW provisioning](./afw-provisioning/index.md) - AFW (Android for Work) method is best used for:
+2. [AfW provisioning](./afw-provisioning/index.md) - AfW (Android for Work) method is best used for:
     * Devices that have GMS (Google Mobile Services) enabled
     * Devices with a camera for QR code scanning

 3. [QR Code Provisioning](./qr-code-provisioning/index.md)
-    * QR Method like AFW is used for devices that have both GMS (Google Mobile Services) and Camera enabled
+    * QR Method like AfW is used for devices that have both GMS (Google Mobile Services) and Camera enabled

 4. [IMEI (or Serial Number) based provisioning](./imei-or-serial-number-based-provisioning/index.md)
     * Used for Esper Enhanced Android Devices